SixArne/Portfolio/docs/Projects/CHIP-8.md

 Luckily the older a system is the more documentation you can find, especially on the classical CHIP-8 that is considered as the `Hello world` example of emulation.

+## The key components to implement

+To make the CHIP8 there are a few components that had to be implemented to have a functioning system:

+- Memory
+- Screen
+- Sprite rendering
+- Registers
+- Sound

+After having implemented these I could continue to the next step: being the opcodes.

 ## Source code

 - [Github](https://github.com/SixArne/CHIP-8)